tryton/tryton/doc/index.rst

 ********

-The purchase is mainly defined by a party from which the products will be purchased and a list of purchase lines each one containing a product and a quantity.
-Here is a extensive list of the fields, most of them are optional or completed with sensible default values:
+The purchase is mainly defined by a party from which the products will be purchased and a list of purchase lines, each one containing a product and a quantity.
+Here is the extensive list of the fields, most of them are optional or completed with sensible default values:

 - Party: The supplier.